Vietnamese National Army: Vietnamese National Military Academy

 Benefiting with French cadres assistance and United States material support the VNA quickly became a modern army modeled after the CEFEO Expeditionary Corps.
 Officers and Non-commissioned officers were trained in local schools of cadres known in French as Ecoles des Cadres, or at the elite National Military Academy, Dalat (EETD).

 The Dalat Preparatory Military School (école militaire préparatoire, EMP) was led by its first director Lieutenant Savani, a metropolitan French who was educated in the Autun EMP.
 It was created in 1936 after the Autun EMP as the Dalat School of the Eurasian Servicemen's Children (Ecole des Enfants de Troupe Eurasiens de Dalat, EETED).
 Once dissolved during the Japanese occupation in 1944, General de Lattre reformed the EETED as the Dalat School for Children of Soldiers (Ecole des Enfants de Troupe de Dalat) in 1950.

-In 1953, the cadres formation raised with 54 new battalions raised and hundreds of young Vietnamese officers commissioned.
+In 1953, the cadre formations raised 54 new battalions and hundreds of young Vietnamese officers were commissioned.
 By November the Vietnamese National Army was almost wholly composed of Vietnamese personnel of all ranks.

 On the other hand, until 1954 some Vietnamese were trained four months in Infantry Instruction Centers (Centre d'Instruction de l'Infanterie, CII) based in southern Vietnam.
 Once licensed these recruits would not be part of the VNA but the French CEFEO.
 Other officer and NCO alumni were coming from all French Union national armed forces including Cambodia, Overseas (Martinique, Reunion, French Guiana), metropolitan French and "French citizens" of French West Africa and India.